-During Fiscal 2022, we made targeted investments in go-to-market, geographic expansion, and product and payment innovation.
+During Fiscal 2023, we continued to make targeted investments in go-to-market, geographic expansion, payment network growth, strategic partnership integrations and product and payment innovation.
 We saw the benefits of the execution of these growth strategies with notable success in our key investment areas, as we efficiently won new clients and cross-sold and up-sold existing ones.
-Despite the recent uncertain macroeconomic backdrop, the sustainability of our business model, combined with the resilience of the industries we serve, continued to position us well for ongoing success.
-Our business achievements during Fiscal 2022 include:
+Despite the uncertain macroeconomic backdrop, the sustainability of our business model, combined with the resilience of the industries we serve, continued to position us well for ongoing success.
+Our business achievements during Fiscal 2023 include:

 - Delivered Strong Financial Results.
 We delivered strong results across key performance metrics.
-Our total payment volume was \$18.1 billion, an increase of 37% year-over-year.
-Revenue increased 44% year-over-year to \$289.4 million. - Client Growth.
-We added over 590 new clients, ending the year with over 3,100 clients in our four primary verticals as we continued to win new clients and expand our channel partnerships around the world.
+Our total payment volume was over \$24.0 billion, an increase of 33% year-over-year.
+Revenue increased 39% year-over-year to \$403.1 million. - Client Growth.
+We added over 700 new clients, ending the year with over 3,800 clients in our four primary verticals as we continued to win new clients and expand our channel partnerships around the world.
 We continued to help our clients get paid and help their customers pay with ease no matter where they are in the world.
 In addition, we continued to focus on solving the major pain points for our clients and continue to invest in accelerating our ability to build, sell and deploy new solutions. - Successful Acquisitions.
-We successfully integrated the WPM Group Ltd. (WPM) business and signed more than 40 clients for the combined solution.
-We also completed the acquisition of Cohort Solutions Pty Ltd. (CohortGo) in Australia and integrated it into our education vertical, enhancing our educational agent solution. - Launch of Inaugural ESG Report and Ongoing Work of The Flywire Charitable Foundation.
-In December 2022, we released our inaugural Environmental, Social and Governance (ESG) report, our first comprehensive summary of how we integrate social good initiatives into our business strategy.
-The report provides baseline metrics as well as a detailed overview of the core tenets of Flywire's ESG program, which are shaped by many defining principles-from social impact and community engagement, to diversity, equity and inclusion (DE&I), and much more.
-We continued to maximize our social impact initiatives both through the third annual scholarship program administered by The Flywire Charitable Foundation, and through purposeful philanthropy to non-profit organizations around the world.
+In November 2023, we acquired Learning Information Systems Pty Ltd (StudyLink), an Australian-based software as a service education company that provides platforms to education providers to support their student admissions systems and processes, including features such as eligibility assessment, offer generation, recruitment agent and commission management and acceptance processing.
+This follows our education vertical acquisitions and successful integration of each of the WPM Group Ltd. (WPM) business in the United Kingdom in 2021 and Cohort Solutions Pty Ltd. (CohortGo) in Australia in 2022.